Office & Hours

 1912 Speedway, Stop D5800

 download vita (pdf)

-Most recently I have started examining the impact of religiousness and spirituality on mental health.
-I have also started exploring the impostor phenomenon and its impact on ethnic minority students.
+More recently I have started exploring the impostor phenomenon and its relationship to mental health and academic outcomes among ethnic minority students.

 Cokley, K., & Awad, G. (2013).
 In defense of quantitative methods: Using the "Master's Tools" to promote social justice.
 Journal for Social Action in Counseling and Psychology, 5(2), 26-41.

 Cokley, K., McClain, S., Enciso, A., & Martinez, M. (2013).
 An examination of minority status stress, impostor feelings and mental health among ethnic minority college students.
 Journal of Multicultural Counseling and Development, 41(2), 82-95.

 Cokley, K., Garcia, D., Tran, K., Hall, B., & Rangel, A. (2012).
 The moderating role of ethnicity in the relation between religiousness and mental health among ethnically diverse college students.
 Journal of Religion and Health, 51(3), pp. 890-907.